MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2023-12-10-self-supervised-learning-antarctica.md

 ## The Predicament of Unlabeled Geological Data

 Geological data, encompassing everything from seismic surveys to geochemical assays, frequently lacks explicit labels.
 This absence makes traditional supervised learning methods impractical, as they rely heavily on annotated data for model training.
-Consequently, unsupervised learning techniques have become indispensable in mining projects, offering a pathway to glean insights from raw, unstructured data.
+Consequently, unsupervised learning techniques have become indispensable in mining projects, offering a pathway to valuable insights from raw, unstructured data.

 ## Unveiling Meaningful Features